dvorijs/dvori/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests appropriately.

 ## License

-Apache-2.0
+Mozilla Public License 2.0 (MPL-2.0)